 (3) Give your users the option to choose what kind of deals or messages they want to receive from your app.

-Analytics do help but if you can get your users to pick and choose the category of their choice, that gives an added bonus.
 They are most likely to select options that appeal to them.
-This is a definitive guide to segmenting your users well and sending out hyper-targeted and personalized push messages.
+It is a definitive guide to segmenting your users well and sending out hyper-targeted and personalized push messages.

 Why giving an option to choose is a good idea?

-Also, research shows that 78% of users feel like uninstalling an app or deleting push notifications immediately after they receive an irrelevant message.
-Instead of driving complete opting out, you can enable the option to choose what they want to receive.
-This gives better engagement results and conversion success.
+Instead of driving complete opt-out, you can enable the option to choose what they want to receive.
+It gives better engagement results and conversion success.